Is that all it takes—six key ADHD management tools? Well, not exactly. But they can create a strong foundation.

-That’s Italian for tomato.
-But you don’t specifically need a round red timer to employ this technique; any timer will do.
+Pomodoro is Italian for tomato.
+But you don’t specifically need a tomato timer to employ this technique; any timer will do.

-The idea is coaxing yourself out of procrastination and into a task by setting a time limit (e.g. 10 minutes toward clearing off your desk).
+The idea is coaxing yourself out of procrastination and into a task by setting a time limit.
+For example, you want to spend 10 minutes clearing off your desk.
 In The Pomodoro Technique, creator Francesco Cirillo details his strategies.

 5. Keychain Pill Container

 Remembering to take medication can be a challenge.
-While you work on daily reminder strategies, always keep an emergency stash of medication at the ready!
+While you work on daily reminder strategies, why not keep an emergency stash of medication at the ready!
 These waterproof aluminum containers are one good option: Ten 2-inch waterproof containers for under $10.

 6. Jar of Successes

 This is more of a psychological tool.
 But I find it essential ADHD management tool nonetheless.